conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

 ---------------------------------------------

 You could add some logic to the :ref:`requirements() method<reference_conanfile_methods_requirements>` to add or remove requirements conditionally.
-Imagine, for example, that you want to add an additional dependency in Windows or that you want to use the system's CMake installation instead of using the Conan `tool_requires`:
+Imagine, for example, that you want to add an additional dependency on Windows or that you want to use the system's CMake installation instead of using the Conan `tool_requires`: